 - Our international panel of judges scores the entries, against the scoring scheme described below.

-- Gold winners are chosen for each of the four categories.
+- Gold winners are chosen for each of the five categories.
 (There may be 1-3 winners in each category, depending on the strength of the entries.)
+Silver winners are also allocated.

 - An overall platinum winner may be chosen, representing the most extraordinary entry of the year.

-- The winners are announced, and the glass trophies are sent!
+- The winners are announced, and the glass trophies or medals are sent!
 Where possible, we even try to hand over trophies in person, at international events around the globe.

-There are four categories for the Awards, and organisations can submit for one or more of these categories:
+There are six categories for the Awards, and organisations can submit for one or more of these categories:

 - Intranet essentials